{{ summaryHeading }}

 Does the run length include gates?

 Yes.
 Enter the full Total fence run, then enter Gate openings and Gate clear width.
-The calculator subtracts gate openings from infill and adds gate posts separately.
+Gate openings are subtracted from infill, while gate posts and hardware are added separately.

 Why did post count rise when spacing changed only a little?